-Cookie dough, homemade ice cream and eggnog all contain raw eggs.
+Homemade cookie dough, ice cream, mayonnaise, hollandaise sauce and eggnog all contain raw eggs.
 If you must consume raw eggs, make sure they've been pasteurized.

-Salmonella infection can be detected by testing a sample of your stool.
+Salmonella infection can be detected by testing a stool sample.
 However, most people have recovered from their symptoms by the time the test results return.

-If your doctor suspects that you have a salmonella infection in your bloodstream, he or she may suggest testing a sample of your blood for the bacteria.
+If your health care provider suspects that you have a salmonella infection in your bloodstream, testing a sample of your blood for the bacteria may be needed.

 - Anti-diarrheals.
-Medications such as loperamide (Imodium A-D) can help relieve cramping, but they may also prolong the diarrhea associated with salmonella infection.
+Medications such as loperamide (Imodium A-D) can help relieve cramping from diarrhea.
+However, they may also prolong the diarrhea associated with salmonella infection.

 Lifestyle and home remedies

-Even if you don't need medical attention for your salmonella infection, you need to take care not to dehydrate, a common concern with diarrhea and vomiting.
-Adults should drink water or suck on ice chips.
-For children, you can use an oral rehydration solution, such as Pedialyte, unless your doctor advises otherwise.
+Even if you don't need medical attention for your salmonella infection, you need to take care not to become dehydrated, a common concern with diarrhea and vomiting.

 Preparing for an appointment

-If you make an appointment with your doctor, it's a good idea to prepare for it.
-Here's some information to help you.
+If you make an appointment with your health care provider, here's some information to help you get ready.